- Undergraduate Catalog/

 Preprofessional advisors are available to meet with students during individual appointment sessions and group workshops.
 On-demand webinars are also available for students interested in pre-health fields.
 Students interested in preprofessional studies should visit the LAS Pre-Health website or the LAS Pre-Law website for information regarding webinars, upcoming workshops, and other related information.
 Students can also find information regarding how to schedule an appointment with a pre-health or pre-law advisor.

-Preprofessional studies in Pre-Health Information Management, Pre-Nutrition, Pre-Nursing, and Pre-Public Health require students to complete at least two years of undergraduate study prior to admission to the major in a different UIC college.
+Preprofessional studies in Pre-Nursing and the Bachelor of Science in Pharmaceutical Science require students to complete at least two years of undergraduate study prior to admission to the major in a different UIC college.
 In some instances, completion of a particular program may take more time than anticipated if the student needs to satisfy prerequisites, or when a student does not take courses in the proper sequence.
 If admitted, students complete at least two additional years of undergraduate study in the program and graduate with a bachelor’s degree.